20 Vegetables That Grow Perfectly in the Shade

 5. Squeeze in Some Radishes

 You can pull a radish out of the ground less than a month after planting the seed.
 They don’t need full sun simply because they grow so fast.
-This is the one we reach for most when we have a weird, empty gap in a garden bed.

 6. Try Beets for the Greens

 Beets grown in the shade won’t give you massive roots.
-The secret is that the leafy green tops taste exactly like spinach and grow perfectly in low light.
-Cut the leaves when they’re small and toss them straight into a salad.
-Dead simple.
+The secret is that the leafy green tops taste like a milder spinach and grow perfectly in low light.

 7. Bury a Few Turnips